 A child’s immune system development is slow and steady during the first 2-3 years of life, and by age 4-6 years old, adult levels of immunity are seen.
 Your child’s immune system continues to develop throughout puberty.
-Given this information, waiting until 5-6 years of age to introduce raw fish and uncooked sushi is the best way to ensure your child is defended against potentially harmful substances.
+Given this information, waiting until 5-6 years of age to introduce raw fish and uncooked sushi is the best way.
+This will ensure your child is defended against potentially harmful substances.

 Bacterial contamination is a threat to any temperature sensitive food and cannot be seen, smelled or tasted.
 Food poisoning symptoms are similar to the stomach flu, so they may be hard to detect.
-Asking questions about the quality of food and how it is prepared, while also taking care to eat at reputable restaurants that you trust can help prevent adverse reactions to contaminated sushi.
+Asking questions about the quality of food and how it is prepared is good.
+However, taking care to eat at reputable restaurants that you trust can help prevent adverse reactions to contaminated sushi.
 US restaurants are required to use sushi that has been properly frozen and/or cooked to eliminate parasitic contamination.

 The Food Allergy and Anaphylaxis Network states that about 7 million people in the US have a reported seafood allergy.
 In addition to seafood allergy risk, Asian cuisine can often contain other allergens such as peanut, egg, tree nut, and soy ingredients.

 Raw or cooked sushi is typically assembled into a firm, round food.
-Sashimi is a raw piece of fish set atop a small amount of rice; it has a slippery texture, and both sushi and sashimi may present a choking hazard, especially for young toddlers.
-Sushi may also have a sticky texture that may be foreign to your child.
+Sashimi is a raw piece of fish set atop a small amount of rice; it has a slippery texture.
+Both sushi and sashimi may present a choking hazard, especially for young toddlers.
+A child to eat sushi may also have a sticky texture that may be foreign to the child.
 Cutting cooked sushi into small pieces before serving it to your toddler can minimize the risk of choking.